District Heating Network, Stoke-on-Trent City CouncilEnergy and Infrastructure

 To install 1.3km of pipes for an 18 km district heating network in and around Stoke-on-Trent.
-Stoke-on-Trent City Council is set to play a key role in the UK’s district heat revolution – managing contracts worth more than £32 million over the next four years.
+Stoke-on-Trent City Council is set to play a key role in the UK’s district heat revolution.

 - The second phase of the work was based on a different procurement strategy (reviewed payment mechanisms and risk balance).

-- The route ran past Staffordshire University, a mosque, a children’s play centre, small local businesses and houses: with the hope of connecting to these in the future.
+- The route is adjacent to Staffordshire University, a mosque, a children’s play centre, small local businesses, and houses: with the hope of connecting to these in the future.

 - “Probably the highest specified district heating system in Europe”.
 This is based on the quality of the pipes, thickness of the insulation and the testing/commissioning process.